Tianji Coal Chemical Industry Group chemical spill

 The Tianji Coal Chemical Industry Group chemical spill was a severe chemical spill that occurred in Shanxi Province, China during 2012–13.
 More than 39 tons of anilines (toxic chemicals widely used as precursors in the manufacture of pigment, herbicides and other chemicals) leaked from a loose drainage valve at a plant owned by Tianji Coal Chemical Industry Group in the Shanxi city of Changzhi.
-This chemical spill contaminated the Zhuozhang River which is the source of drinking water for more than one million people, and so caused a water crisis in the downstream City of Handan, Hebei Province.
+This chemical spill contaminated the Zhuozhang River which is the source of drinking water for more than one million people, and caused a water crisis in the downstream City of Handan, Hebei Province.

 Tianji Coal Chemical Industry Group

 Tianji Coal Chemical Industry Group is one of the five largest state-owned coal companies in Shanxi.
 They use a water-intensive gasification process to convert coal to chemicals that are critical for a wide range of products.
 According to a Greenpeace report, the factory owned by Tianji Industry Group in Changzhi dumps more than six million tons of wastewater per year.
 In 2010 and 2011, Tianji was judged by Shanxi’s environmental protection bureau to be polluting above normal levels in four quarters and was fined each time.